C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Same starting point, two ways out of it: walk the top panel first, then each result
-- Merge: preserves what actually happened, cost = a merge commit and a history that forks and rejoins
-- Rebase: produces a straight line as if you started from the current tip, cost = every commit gets a new hash
+- Walk the top panel, then each outcome: merge preserves history but adds a merge commit; rebase produces a straight line, but every commit gets a new hash
-  - Point at the primes: `F'` has the same change as `F` but a different parent, so a different hash - a new commit, not a moved one
+- `F'` carries the same change as `F` but a different parent, hence a different hash - a new commit, not a moved one. `main` stays at `E`, so a later merge is a fast-forward
-  - Note `main` has not moved in the bottom panel: it is still at `E`, and merging now is a fast-forward with no merge commit
-- Say clearly: neither is correct in general - project convention, teams argue about it, consistency matters more than the choice
+- Neither approach is universally correct; consistency within a team matters more than the choice itself
-- Golden rule (emphasise): rebase only what is still private
-  - Once someone else has pulled your branch, rebasing forces them into a painful recovery
+- Golden rule: rebase only commits that are still private - rebasing a branch others have already pulled forces them into a painful recovery
-  - Symptom: branch "diverging", push rejected, somebody reaches for `--force`
-- Worth mentioning: interactive rebase (`git rebase -i`) tidies up local commits before opening a pull request
+- Interactive rebase (`git rebase -i`) is useful for tidying local commits before opening a pull request -->
-  - Squash the "fix typo" commits - connects nicely to Part 2 -->

 ---